numberscope/frontscope/doc/code-tests.md

 `npm run test:unit`.
 To run all end-to-end (Playwright) tests, use `npm run test:e2e`.

-A couple of additional points about the end-to-end tests:
+Here is some more detailed information about running the end-to-end tests:

 -   They result in accessing a considerable amount of (sequence) data over the internet.
 Therefore, if you run them when your internet connection is poor